NetSec Platform: Zero Trust

 Why Does Zero Trust Matter?

-Traditional network security was built around a perimeter mindset, placing the firewall as the boundary with Virtual Private Network (VPN) extending the trusted network outward.
+Traditional network security was built around a perimeter mindset, placing the firewall as the boundary with a Virtual Private Network (VPN) extending the trusted network outward.
 It assumed everything inside the network was trusted (implicit trust) and everything outside the network was untrusted.

 That model no longer scales safely in modern environments.
 Users and applications are distributed and trusted networks now contain more unmanaged connected devices and third parties than ever before.
 Lateral movement has become a primary attack path.